Now available from Wordfire Press, Volume I of The Tabat Quartet: Beasts of Tabat!

 - Events at Fort Plentitude (appeared in WEIRD TALES and EYES LIKE SKY AND COAL AND MOONLIGHT)

-- The Ghost-Eater (forthcoming in XIII)
+- The Ghost-Eater (available in XIII)

 - I’ll Gnaw Your Bones, the Manticore Said (appeared in CLARKESWORLD and EYES LIKE SKY AND COAL AND MOONLIGHT)